Article 14.4 - Intersection Capacity Utilization

 Proposed mitigation shall fully reduce the ICU percentage of the impacted intersection to either the adopted standard in Section 14.4.1 or to within 3 percent of the no-build ICU percentage.

-A modification to the proposed mitigation, which may be considered by the Town Board as meeting the intent of the ordinance, is where proposed mitigation at an impacted intersection provides measurable and beneficial surplus capacity (above and beyond that required to meet the minimum requirements) such that the surplus capacity may be counted toward credit in the mitigation of other impacted intersections.
+A modification to the proposed mitigation, which may be considered by the Town Board as meeting the intent of the ordinance, is where proposed mitigation at an impacted intersection provides measurable and beneficial surplus capacity (above and beyond the minimum ICU percentage standards) such that the surplus capacity may be counted toward credit in the mitigation of other impacted intersections.
 The method of measurement considered in determining the acceptability of such modifications will be the net effect on the cumulative ICU percentage totals.

 Transportation improvements provided through mitigation, pursuant to this Article, shall be completed and available within three (3) years of the approval of the development proposal, unless expressly provided otherwise by the Town Board or other applicable Town permitting authority.
-Any improvements not completed prior to the issuance of a Certificate of Occupancy, shall be secured by a performance guarantee at 115 percent of the cost of the remaining required improvement(s), as reviewed and approved by the Town Engineer.
-All necessary right-of-way for the required transportation improvements shall be acquired prior to the issuance of a Certificate of Occupancy.
+Any improvements not completed prior to the issuance of a Certificate of Occupancy, shall be secured by a performance guarantee at 115 percent of the cost to complete the remaining improvement(s), as reviewed and approved by the Town Engineer.
+All necessary right-of-way for the transportation improvements shall be acquired prior to the issuance of a Certificate of Occupancy, whenever practicable.